 This guide provides information about how to plan, install and upgrade Tableau Desktop, Tableau Prep, Tableau Desktop Public Edition and Tableau Reader for yourself or for multiple users.

 Note: If you are looking for information about how to install Tableau Server, see the Install and Configure(Link opens in a new window) section in the Tableau Server help.
-If you are looking for information about how to set up Tableau Online, see Set Up a new Tableau Online Site(Link opens in a new window) in the Tableau Online help.
+If you are looking for information about how to set up Tableau Cloud, see Set Up a new Tableau Cloud Site(Link opens in a new window) in the Tableau Cloud help.

 This guide provides information for two audiences:

 If you're performing your own installation from the user interface, see Install From the User Interface(Link opens in a new window).

 If you're an IT professional or system administrator who's responsible for installing Tableau for multiple users in your organisation, you can find additional technical details and how to automate your installation in Install From the Command Line(Link opens in a new window).